Average Weather in Big Pine California, United States

 To characterize how pleasant the weather is in Big Pine throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Big Pine for general outdoor tourist activities is from early June to mid September, with a peak score in the first week of July.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Big Pine for general outdoor tourist activities is from early June to early September, with a peak score in the first week of July.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Big Pine for hot-weather activities is from late June to mid August, with a peak score in the third week of July.